 Few things irk consumers more than an empty Brand Promise.

 You know the feeling.
 When a brand promises, “The very best service” yet fails to deliver a great experience.
-When a company promises the world and delivers a little blue marble, you lose faith in them.
+When your brand promise is the world and delivers a little blue marble, you lose faith in them.
 Trust is eroded.

-When a brand fails to deliver on their Brand Promise it damages the brand considerably.
+When a brand fails to deliver on their Promise it damages the brand considerably.
 It becomes a lie, and just like momma said, you should never lie to me.

-When it comes to your Brand Promise you must get it right, and deliver on it consistently, or consumers will start mocking you and flocking to competitors.
+When it comes to Promise you must get it right, and deliver on it consistently, or consumers will start mocking you and flocking to competitors.
 But first let’s begin with the basics of what a brand promise is.